 Cutting down on food waste

-Lucas Westphal and Dan Hall at Campden BRI in the United Kingdom look at how we can reduce food waste while maintaining food safety.
+Lucas Westphal and Dan Hall at Campden BRI in the UK look at how we can reduce food waste while maintaining food safety.

 The Food and Agriculture Organisation (FAO) of the United Nations estimates that if food waste was a country, it would be the third-highest emitter of greenhouse gases after the US and China.
 Alarmed?
 With tonnes of food wasted in the UK and Ireland each year, you’re right to be.